gogins/csound-webserver-opcodes/README.md

 `webkit_run_javascript` - Executes JavaScript source code asynchronously in the JavaScript context of the browser's default Web page.
-Note that there is a "C" version of the opcode that can be called by C++ code that has been compiled by the Clang opcodes during the performance.
+Note that there is a C++ version of the opcode that can be called by C++ code that has been compiled by the Clang opcodes during the performance.
 This can be used to to send a generated score in JSON format for display on the page, or to call existing functions in the JavaScript context.
 However, this opcode is